Recent from talks

 Notable standard formulas include Eastman Kodak D-76 film developer, D-72 print developer, and D-96 motion picture negative developer.

-Most developers also contain small amounts of potassium bromide to modify and restrain the action of the developer:218-219 to suppress chemical fogging.
-Developers for high contrast work have higher concentrations of hydroquinone and lower concentrations of metol and tend to use strong alkalis such as sodium hydroxide to push the pH up to around pH 11 to 12.
+As well as the developing agent, the activator and the preservative, most developers contain small amounts of potassium bromide to modify and restrain the action of the developer to suppress chemical fogging.
+Developers for high contrast work have higher concentrations of hydroquinone and lower concentrations of metol and tend to use strong alkalis such as sodium hydroxide to increase the pH up to around 11 to 12.